 The British Library

-When I went to London a few months ago for Contiki's London and Paris tour, we were given some free time the first day to check out the city.
+When I went to London for Contiki's London and Paris tour two years ago, we were given some free time the first day to check out the city.
 My first stop?
 The British Library, one of London's best—and free—attractions, where you can view napkins and old birthday cards covered in scribbled lyrics to now-famous Beatles songs that John, Paul, and George had jotted down whenever inspiration hit them.
 Stop by the Sir John Ritblat Gallery to view lyrics from "Help," "A Hard Day's Night," "Yesterday," "Michelle," and "Ticket to Ride," among others, and to view photos of The Beatles with original bandmates Stuart Sutcliffe and Pete Best.
 You can also see an original Beatles fan club membership card, a 1963 Christmas record cover, and listen to your favorite Beatles songs via headphones while you check out the memorabilia—just don't try to take any photos.
 Unfortunately, photography is not allowed inside the Gallery, also home to popular British artifacts including The Magna Carta.
 Free.

 There comes a time in every Beatles fan's life when this photo just needs to be taken.
 Grab your friends, hop on the Tube's Jubilee line to the St. John's Wood station, and take a 5-10 minute walk down Grove End Road to Abbey Road Studios, the place where the magic happened.
 Chances are you'll spot the crowd lined up to cross the street long before you see the Studio, so join in the Beatles-inspired merriment and help a fellow pilgrim get the perfect shot (they'll most likely assist you as well).
 A word of caution: this is an active street and there are cars full of people going about their day who will honk at you for blocking the road, so work together and wait for gaps before jumping into the middle of the road.
 No photo is worth compromising your safety, but with a little patience and creativity, it works.
 After your moment of Beatles-fan glory, walk by the Abbey Road Studios entrance gate to read song lyrics and graffiti messages left by thousands of fans from around the world, all lovingly written in sharpie along the front wall.
 Free.